MMK21Hub/News/Contributing.md

 Mojang Studios<br>Mojang AB | Mojang

 ## Sunday
 Cutoff is 7:00 AM UTC.
-After that, run a full update of the Auto-Updating Page.
+After that, run a full update of the Auto-Updating Page, and change the status to 'Fully up-to-date!'.
+Then, Schedule Send the weekly email.

 The weekly email is sent at 12:00 PM UTC.